GEodesy Tools for Societal Issues (GETSI)

 - Field laptops

-Seismic equipment is available from the SAGE facility (formerly IRIS) with more info available on the PASSCAL website.
-If you would like to request instrumentation for an upcoming field class, the first step is to set up your account over on the PASSCAL website.
-This page has a helpful tutorial that walks you through the instrument request process.
+Seismic equipment is available from the EarthScope Primary Instrument Center (EPIC) with more info available on the EPIC website.
+If you would like to request instrumentation for an upcoming field class, the first step is to set up your account on the EPIC website.
+This helpful tutorial walks you through the instrument request process.

 Other Geophysics Equipment

-- Ground penetrating radar (GPR) [from PASSCAL, see above instructions]
+- Ground penetrating radar (GPR) [from EPIC, see above instructions]

 - Electrical resistivity and gravimeters